MightyArty/React/01/04_ClassWork.md

 ```

 ### A

 1. Create 4 arrays.
 Each one will be from a diffrent type(number, string, boolean, number + string).
    - Create all the arrays using generic method. (`Array<type>`)
 2. Add 5 values to each array.
 3. use 5 functions from the functions list above - and implement them on the arrays you created.

 ### B

 4. Write a TypeScript program to find the most frequent item of an array.
 5. Write a TypeScript program to find duplicate values in array.
+6. Write a TypeScript program that will check if number is prime or not.
+7. Write a function that will check if a number is palindrome or not.
+8. Write a function that will check if a string is palindrome or not.

+### C (~~HARD~~)

+9. Write a TypeScript program that will find the largest contiguous subarray
+for example: arr = [-2,-3,4,-1,-2,1,5,-3]
+maximum contiguous subarray of arr is -> 4+(-1)+(-2)+1+5=7